Liumouliu/Deep_blind_PnP/README.md

 # Learning 2D–3D Correspondences To Solve The Blind Perspective-n-Point Problem
-[Continue updating]

 This contains the datasets and codes for training the deep blind PnP method described in : Learning 2D–3D Correspondences To Solve The Blind Perspective-n-Point Problem.
 It also serves as the foundation for method described in : Solving the Blind Perspective-n-Point Problem End-To-End With Robust Differentiable Geometric Optimization (ECCV2020, Oral).

 # Contribution in Sentences

 Given two sets (one 3D and one 2D this paper), and you want to estimate matches.
-1) extract point-wise features; 2) use our method to estimate a joint probability matrix; 3) take the top-K matches from the probability matrix.
+1) extract point-wise features; 2) estimate a joint probability matrix; 3) take the top-K matches from the probability matrix.

 ![alt text](./framework.PNG)